xinwenfu/GenCyber/Python/README.md

   - To get the IP  address of Windows VM, enter *ipconfig* within a Windows console

 ### Hands-on 4 Pygame

 Try Pygame game examples.
 Read the code and try to change it so that it is easier to win.

+For example, run /home/kali/GenCyber/PythonExampleCode/Space-Invaders-Pygame/main.py on Kali VM

+Other examples

 - <a href="https://github.com/mayad21/AirHockey">Air Hockey</a>
 - <a href="https://github.com/justinmarwad/Pong">Pong</a>